Murder of Selena: Music industry

 Amor Prohibido, which was positioned at number four on March 31, peaked at number one on the Top Latin Albums chart in the issue dated April 15, 1995.
 Three albums, Entre a Mi Mundo (1992), Live!
 (1993), and 12 Super Éxitos (1994), re-entered the Top Latin Albums chart, while Selena's albums took chart positions one to four on the Regional Mexican Albums chart that same week.
-Her albums sparked a buying frenzy for Latin music in Japan, Germany, and China.
+Her albums sparked a buying frenzy for Regional music in Japan, Germany, and China.

 Dreaming of You, the crossover album Selena was working on at the time of her death, was released in July 1995.
 On the day of its release, 175,000 copies were sold in the U.S.—a record for a female vocalist—and 331,000 copies sold in its first week.
 Selena became the third female artist after Janet Jackson and Mariah Carey to sell over 300,000 units in one week.
 It debuted at number one on the Billboard 200 chart, becoming the first album by a Latino artist to do so.
 Dreaming of You was the first posthumous album by a solo artist to debut at number one.
 The recording was among the top ten best-selling debuts for a musician, and was the best-selling debut by a female act.

 Dreaming of You joined five of Selena's studio albums on the Billboard 200 chart simultaneously, making her the first female artist in Billboard history to accomplish this feat.
 The Recording Industry Association of America (RIAA) certified it 59x platinum for sales of 3.54 million album-equivalent units in the U.S. As of October 2017, it has sold over 2.942 million copies in the United States, becoming the best-selling Latin album of all-time in the country according to Nielsen SoundScan.
 As of 2015, the recording has sold five million copies worldwide.

 Five of Selena's albums generated $4 million in sales within five years.
 Selena was inducted into the Billboard Latin Music Hall of Fame, the Hard Rock Cafe's Hall of Fame in 1995, the South Texas Music Hall of Fame, and the Tejano Music Hall of Fame in 2001.
 In December 1999, she was named the "top Latin artist of the '90s" and "best-selling Latin artist of the decade" by Billboard for her fourteen top-ten singles—including seven number-one hits—in the Top Latin Songs chart.